Fondaco dei Tedeschi: Description

 There are only a few descriptions that exist about the Fondaco dei Tedeschi before the 1505 fire that destroyed the structure.
 One of these surviving accounts is by a German Friar who described the Fondaco as having two central courtyards which faced the Grand Canal.
 There is also a surviving map by Jacopo de’ Barbari that shows that the Fondaco was made up of many smaller buildings which were used for storage as well as housing.
 The original Fondaco can also be seen in Vittore Carpaccio's painting Miracle of the Relic of the Cross at the Ponte di Rialto, were the Fondaco is visible in the background.

 The rebuilding of the Fondaco dei Tedeschi after the 1505 fire resulted in a much larger building than the previous one.
 The new design now had one central courtyard formed by the four sections of the building itself.
 Moreover, the building had fifty-six rooms and many additional rooms for storage.
 With this expansion the Fondaco could now house over one hundred merchants, and an equal number of servants, as well as many additional administrative officials.
 On the canal side, the Fondaco dei Tedeschi had a five-bay loggia where merchandise as well as arriving merchants would have disembarked from boats.

 Not many of the original decorative elements that adorned the Fondaco remain on the building today.
 Of the few remaining decorative elements is a large wall clock that was installed in 1571.
 Other details that remain are the merlons, which line the roof, and feature circular cut-outs that are topped with spheres.

-Compared to Venetian ornamental arts, the interiors of the Fondaco dei Tedeschi were nevertheless far more subtle, yet were durable and simple to understand.
-Moreover, the building came to represent a high standard of architectural excellence and magnificence within the city.
+Compared to Venetian ornamental arts, the interiors of the Fondaco dei Tedeschi were durable and simple to understand.